amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 D. Route Table

-Q71

-Which Azure service can filter traffic using fully qualified domain names (FQDNs) and application rules?
+(Q71).
+Which Azure service provides centralized, stateful network filtering for traffic between Azure virtual networks, on-premises networks, and the Internet?

 A. NSG